 As previously noted, the City actively participates in various regional planning efforts and workgroups designed to enhance collaboration in the delivery of housing and community development programs across the region.
 The City will continue to work with other CDBG entitlement jurisdictions, as well as local stakeholders, to address shared priorities and maximize the impact of available funding and resources.
+Current organizational advocacy campaigns include transparent local accounting, incremental housing, safe and productive streets, and addressing issues around automobile parking storage.

-Narrative (optional): N/A
+Narrative (optional):